gregkosi/dbt-impala-example/README.md

 This directory contains some utilities for generating fake data.

 # Getting started
-It is recommended to use `venv` to create a Python virtual environment for the demo.
+It is recommended to use CDP CML.

 ## Requirements
 dbt >= 1.0.1